ewilan-riviere/memorandum/content/documentation/development/frameworks/laravel/localization.md

 ---
 title: Localization
-description: ''
+description: 'How to use i18n into Blade and Vue'
-position: 1
+position: 6
 category: 'Laravel'
 ---

-# Localization

 ## **Get Laravel translations into VueJS**